invpe/GridShell/Documentation/Tutorials/Task.md

 Tasks can't run forever therefore a timeout limit is applied to task execution for every node.
 After this limit is exceeded task is considered failed and restarted.

-Task is considered completed once done and results are returned in `OUTPUTPAYLOAD`, however on top of the completion there is a process called validation - that ensures that all completed tasks have returned valid outputs from their execution.
+Task is considered completed once done and results are returned, however on top of the completion there is a process called validation - that ensures that all completed tasks have returned valid outputs from their execution.